biosp4rk/mzmr/readme.txt

 -----------
 1. Overview
 -----------
-Metroid Zero Mission Randomizer is a program created by biospark that lets you randomize various aspects of Metroid Zero Mission, primarily item locations.
+Metroid Zero Mission Randomizer is a program created by biospark (with item placement logic by Dragonfangs) that lets you randomize various aspects of Metroid Zero Mission, primarily item locations.
 It can also randomize palettes, enemies, and other types of randomization are planned for the future.
 It is only compatible with the North American (U) version of the game.

 Bug reports and questions should be directed to the MZMR thread on the Metroid Construction forums: http://forum.metroidconstruction.com/index.php/topic,4559.0.html
 You can also find the latest updates and releases there.